Skip to contents

 Note

 When customizing these functions, please ensure that you do not modify the arguments.
-Instead, only modify the `if-else` statements or the internal logic to adapt the function to your needs.
+Instead, only modify the if-else statements or the internal logic to adapt the function to your needs.

 Examples